sohampujari/Chronic-Kidney-Disease/README.md

-Here’s a well-structured README for your project:

----

-# Prediction of Chronic Kidney Disease using Machine Learning
+## Prediction of Chronic Kidney Disease using Machine Learning

 This project focuses on predicting Chronic Kidney Disease (CKD) using machine learning techniques.
 CKD is a major health concern linked to hypertension, diabetes, and aging.
 Early detection can help improve treatment and management.